joshhager04/Agario/README.md

 To use a plugin, simply download the folder and drag it into the "**plugins**" folder under "**src**" folder or use the `plugin add` command.
 To use the plugin add command, the plugin must have a "**files.txt**" file.
 Then click on that file, click raw, and then copy the URL.
 Then do `plugin add [url] [pluginname]` and it will reload automatically for you.
 Thats it!
 Example, doing `plugin add https://raw.githubusercontent.com/AJS-development/OgarUL-Plugin-Library/master/devtools-plugin/files.txt devtools` will add a plugin called "devtools" to your plugins.

 #### How do I create a plugin?
 Is there any documentation?
 This is the fun part, creating your own plugins.
 There is an example plugin you should look at and there is a template plugin.
-You can look at the plugin API documentation [here](https://github.com/AJS-development/Ogar-unlimited/wiki/Plugin-API-Tutorial) as your reference.
+You can look at [plugin API documentation](https://github.com/AJS-development/Ogar-unlimited/wiki/Plugin-API-Tutorial) for more detail.

 ### Multiverse
 Multiverse is for having multiple servers in one console.
 The command for multiverse is `multiverse [command] [arg]`.
 Available commands are: